thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 ---
 title: [Understand filters]

-last_updated: tbd
+last_updated: 4/2/2020
-summary: "Filters narrow down the search result to only include the data you want to see."
+summary: "Filters narrow down your search result to only include the data you want to see."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---